googleapis/node-gtoken/README.md

 console.log('Token revoked!');
 ```

-## Downloading your private `.p12` key from Google
+## Downloading your private `.json` key from Google

 1. Open the [Google Developer Console][gdevconsole].
 2. Open your project and under "APIs & auth", click Credentials.
-3. Generate a new `.p12` key and download it into your project.
+3. Generate a new `.json` key and download it into your project.

 ## Converting your `.p12` key to a `.pem` key

-You can just specify your `.p12` file (with `.p12` extension) as the `keyFile` and it will automatically be converted to a `.pem` on the fly, however this results in a slight performance hit.
 If you'd like to convert to a `.pem` for use later, use OpenSSL if you have it installed.

 ``` sh
 $ openssl pkcs12 -in key.p12 -nodes -nocerts > key.pem